MoeKawaiiSpace/Aerya-chan/README.md

 # Aerya-chan
-This is Aerya-chan bot repository.
-Any questions?
+T-T-This is Aerya-chan bot repository...
+But i-i-it's not like I w-w-want you to look at it or something ok?

 ### About
 Aerya-chan is the first Sportsbook Discord Bot we ever have (I guess so, don't take it too seriously).